PitPik/circularjs/conduit/readme.md

  - Open ```index.html```, uncomment `<script type="text/javascript" src='../circular.min.js'></script>`, then go to the bottom and switch commenting to the 3 script tags.
 Voilá, you're ready to develop.

+# Conceptional mistake in this approach

+In this approach (was done quick and dirty) are fundamental mistakes in architecture.
+`main-app.component.js` is only delegating views according to the router and keeping track of the user and the active link.
+This way, the components get loaded before there is any data here.
+This way, we need to have api loaded in every component to get the current data.
+This looks also odd as we see the view (still old data),... and then it all of a sudden changes...

+A better approach would be to first get the data and `then()` switch with `renderModule()`, passing the retrived data to the components and let them only render them. `renderModule()` has nice options for making cool transitions.

+This way we also don't need to keep track of router parameter states in each and every component.
+The whole app would be shorter and easier maintainable.
+All other components only do rendering and event handling,... nothing else.

 # Some additions to the [original implementation](https://demo.realworld.io)